 What to Expect During Your Bridal Appointment at Ella Park Bridal

 You have been waiting your entire life for this moment.
-He bent down on one knee and asked for your hand in marriage.
 Now you are ready to find the perfect dress.
 When you book your appointment at Ella Park Bridal, you will get the ultimate bridal experience.
 One of our bridal consultants will greet you and your guests and then take you to your private bridal suite.
 You will fill out a form so your Bridal Consultant will get a better sense of what you are looking for in your Dream Dress.
 She will then guide you through your appointment for the next 90 minutes, and hopefully by the end of your appointment, you will say, “Yes to the Dress.”

 What to Consider Before Your Bridal Appointment

-Purchasing your bridal gown is probably one of the most important decisions you will be make on your wedding day, and finding your dream dress is an once-in-a-lifetime experience.
+Purchasing your wedding dress is probably one of the most important decisions you will be make on your wedding day, and finding your dream dress is an once-in-a-lifetime experience.
 Here are ten things to consider before your bridal appointment:

 - Set a budget.
 You really have to be honest with yourself, your family, and your fiancé(e) and determine how much you’re able to spend on the dress — before you make your appointment.
 There is nothing worse than falling in love with a gown that you cannot afford.